+For LRAPA and the state to maintain compliance with the Clean Air Act, EQC must review LRAPA’s rules and, if the EQC concludes that the rules comply with state law and the Clean Air Act, approve the rules and submit them to the EPA for approval and incorporation, as appropriate, into the federally-approved State Implementation Plan.
 The State Implementation Plan does not contain the rules provided at the end of this document, which were adopted by the LRAPA Board of Director’s in 2008.
 LRAPA adopted changes to its Title 47 open burning rules in an effort to meet federal particulate standards for PM2.5.
-In order for LRAPA and the state to maintain compliance with the Clean Air Act, the EQC must review LRAPA’s rules and, if the EQC concludes that the rules comply with state law and the Clean Air Act, approve the rules and submit them to the EPA for approval and incorporation, as appropriate, into the federally-approved State Implementation Plan